What does a platypus look like? Generating customized prompts for zero-shot image classification: Experiments and Results

 \subsection{Results}

-Our results for the single prompt setting and the full prompts setting are in Table \ref{Tab:results}.
-We present our method's performance on 8 different image classification benchmarks, comparing both the classification accuracy and the number of hand-written sentence templates needed for each method.
+Our results for the base prompts setting and the full prompts setting are in Table \ref{Tab:results}.
+We present our method's performance on 15 different image classification benchmarks, comparing both the classification accuracy and the number of hand-written sentence templates needed for each method.
 Note that for the standard method \cite{radford2021learning}, the hand-written sentences refer to the image-prompts, while for CuPL the hand-written sentences refer to the LLM-prompts, with which image-prompts are generated.

 \textbf{1.
-CuPL (single prompt).} In this setting, we see performance gains in 7 out of the 8 examined datasets.
-Note this setting uses \emph{a single hand-constructed sentence across all datasets}.
-This is in comparison to the nearly 100 unique image-prompt templates that are hand-written across all of these datasets in the standard setting.
-Additionally, in the standard setting these hand-constructed prompts must be very specific to the dataset (e.g., "a black and white photo of a \{\}.", "a plastic \{\}.").
-In comparison, CuPL (single prompt) requires one single word of customization across different datasets (the category type of the overall dataset) and still outperforms the hand-written, domain specified baseline in almost all cases.
-Thus, we present this single prompt setting as a simple baseline that matches or exceeds prompt engineering open vocabulary models.
+CuPL (base).} In this setting, we see performance gains in 13 out of the 15 examined datasets.
+Note this setting uses \emph{just three hand-constructed sentence across all datasets}.
+This is in comparison to the nearly 175 unique image-prompt templates that are hand-written across all of these datasets in the standard setting.
+Additionally, in the standard setting these hand-constructed prompts must be very specific to the dataset (e.g., ``a black and white photo of a \{\}.", ``a plastic \{\}.").
+In comparison, CuPL (base) requires only the category type of the overall dataset and still outperforms the hand-written, domain specified baseline in almost all cases.
+Thus, we present this base prompt setting as a simple standard that matches or exceeds prompt engineering open-vocabulary models.

 \textbf{2.
 CuPL (full prompts).} Here we see improvements on all examined datasets.
-This includes large (over 1 percentage point) gains on ImageNet Top-1, DTD (texture classification), SUN397 (scene classification), and FGVC Aircraft (fine-grained aircraft classification).
+This includes large (over 1 percentage point) gains on ImageNet Top-1, DTD (texture classification), SUN397 (scene classification), FGVC Aircraft (fine-grained aircraft classification), and Flowers 102 (flower classification).
 While this setting requires more hand-written prompts than setting (1), it still requires significantly fewer than the baseline method (5 sentences versus 80 sentence for ImageNet), and does not include knowledge about the image domain.
-The full list of hand-constructed sentences for CuPL (full prompts) and the baseline method \cite{radford2021learning} can be found in Section \ref{sec:FullPrompts} of the Appendix.
+The full list of hand-constructed sentences for CuPL (full prompts) and the baseline method \cite{radford2021learning} can be found in the Appendix.